vipulnaik/diet-exercise-health/profile-information/physical-exercise/push-ups-with-history.md

 the one hand I am sufficiently warmed up, on the other hand I am also more fatigued.
 However, if I can increase my number of push-ups under these conditions to about 25, then I should be in good shape.

+### 2025-06-25: fist push-ups

+As a prelude to fist push-ups, on 2025-03-17, 2025-04-19, and 2025-05-21, I stayed in the push-up flank position on my fists instead of my palm for a few seconds.

+Starting Wednesday 2025-06-25, I started doing a few fist push-ups.

+On 2025-06-25 and 2025-06-29, I did fist push-ups after regular push-ups and on both days I could do 2 fist push-ups.

+On 2025-07-02, I did fist push-ups before regular push-ups and I managed 5 fist push-ups followed by 13 regular push-ups.